 American Exported Black Nationalism

-Reading By Yohuru R. Williams
+Reading by Yohuru R. Williams

 For the most part, the image of the American Black nationalism in the 20th century depicts it as the product of foreign influences that extended from Marcus Garvey and Frantz Fanon to Che Guevera and Mao Tse Tung.
 Such images create the impression that African Americans were greatly influenced by foreign contacts with little impact or contribution of their own.
 This essay answers two basic questions.
 First, in what ways did American Black nationalist organizations, specifically the Student Nonviolent Coordinating Committee (SNCC) and the Black Panther Party (BPP), contribute to the concept of a worldwide freedom struggle in the late 1960s?
 Second, how were the efforts of these groups received abroad?